jameskolean/gatsby-jameskolean-tech/_data/post/2021-08-08-publish-npm-local-npm-gitlab.md

 ## cleanup

-You can remove a module from NPM within 72 with this command.
+You can remove a module from NPM within 72 with these command.

 ```shell
 npm remove @james-kolean/my-npm-module